lxsllvn/spruceGBS/01_read_alignment/README.md

 ```
 ---
 ## Alignment
-We used mapped surviving paired-end reads to the *P. abies* reference genome with BWA-MEM v.
+We mapped surviving paired-end reads to the *P. abies* reference genome with BWA-MEM v.
 0.7.19, as implemented in **`bwa.sh`**.
 This script produces sorted, indexed BAMs.
 This script also calculates per-sample read depths, which are used to identify scaffolds to keep in the [reduced reference genome](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref)

 ## **`bwa.sh`** usage
 ```bash